 Certain statements made herein, other than statements of historical fact relating to China Gold International, represent forward-looking information.
-In some cases, words or phrases such as "may", "will", "expect", "anticipate", "contemplates", "aim", "estimate", "intend", "plan", "believe", "potential", "continue", "is/are likely to", "should", the negative of these terms and other similar expressions are used to identify forward-looking information.
-This forward looking information includes, among other things: China Gold International's business strategies and capital expenditure plans; estimates of future mine operating performance; the development and expansion plans and schedules for the CSH Gold Project and the Jiama Project; acquisition plans; the regulatory environment as well as the industry outlook generally; general economic trends in China; and statements respecting anticipated business activities, planned expenditures, corporate strategies, participation in projects and financing, and other statements that are not historical facts.
+In some cases, words or phrases such as ""may"", ""will"", ""expect"", ""anticipate"", ""contemplates"", ""aim"", ""estimate"", ""intend"", ""plan"", ""believe"", ""potential"", ""continue"", ""is/are likely to"", ""should"", the negative of these terms and other similar expressions are used to identify forward-looking information.
+This forward looking information includes, among other things: China Gold International's business strategies and capital expenditure plans; estimates of future mine operating performance; the mine plans for the CSH Gold Project and the Jiama Project; acquisition plans; the regulatory environment as well as the industry outlook generally; general economic trends in China; and statements respecting anticipated business activities, planned expenditures, corporate strategies, participation in projects and financing, and other statements that are not historical facts.

 By their nature, forward-looking information involves numerous assumptions, both general and specific, which may cause the actual results, performance or achievements of China Gold International and/or its subsidiaries to be materially different from any future results, performance or achievements expressed or implied by the forward-looking information.
-Some of the key assumptions include, among others, the absence of any material adverse change in its operations or in foreign exchange rates; the prevailing price of gold, copper and other non-ferrous metal products; the absence of lower-than-anticipated mineral recovery or other production problems; effective tax rates and other assumptions underlying China Gold International's financial performance as stated in the Technical Reports; China Gold International's ability to obtain regulatory approvals on a timely basis; continuing positive labour relations; the absence of any material adverse effects as a result of political instability, terrorism, natural disasters, litigation or arbitration and adverse changes in government regulation; the availability and accessibility of financing to China Gold International; and the performance by counterparties of the terms and conditions of all contracts to which China Gold International and its subsidiaries are a party.
+Some of the key assumptions include, among others, the absence of any material adverse change in its operations or in foreign exchange rates; the prevailing price of gold, copper and other non-ferrous metal products; the absence of lower-than-anticipated mineral recovery or other production problems; effective tax rates and other operating assumptions underlying China Gold International's financial performance as stated in the Technical Reports; China Gold International's ability to obtain regulatory approvals on a timely basis; continuing positive labour relations; the absence of any material adverse effects as a result of political instability, terrorism, natural disasters, litigation or arbitration and adverse changes in government regulation; the availability and accessibility of financing to China Gold International; and the performance by counterparties of the terms and conditions of all contracts to which China Gold International and its subsidiaries are a party.
 The forward-looking information is also based on the assumption that none of the risk factors identified in this AIF that could cause actual results to differ materially from the forward-looking information actually occurs.

 Forward-looking information contained herein is stated as of the date of this AIF based on the opinions, estimates and assumptions of management.
 There are a number of important risks, uncertainties and other factors that could cause actual actions, events or results to different materially from those described as forward-looking information.
-In particular, important factors that could cause actual results to differ from this forward-looking information include those described under the heading "Risk Factors" in this AIF.
+In particular, important factors that could cause actual results to differ from this forward-looking information include those described under the heading ""Risk Factors"" in this AIF.
 China Gold International disclaims any obligation to update any forward-looking information, whether as a result of new information, estimates, opinions or assumptions, future events or results or otherwise except to the extent required by law.
-There can be no assurance that forward-looking information those anticipated in such statements.
+There can be no assurance that forward-looking information will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 The forward-looking information in this AIF is expressly qualified by this cautionary statement.
 The reader is cautioned not to place undue reliance on forward-looking information.